Say I Love You

 Blast of Tempest

-I like the way Blast of Tempest goes
+I like the way Blast of Tempest goes about using magic. |

 The way the show goes about using magic is kind of neat.
 There aren't any fireballs or lightning bolts flying around everywhere.
 Instead magic is used for healing, protection, and defense, but can be construed for offensive purposes.
 So, mages will do stuff like build force fields around themselves and their weapons, and use magic to move faster.
 This causes them to become extremely deadly as their strikes now have tremendous impact.